Report-35

 Other filters to consider for Report-35

-- Do you want to include only Active accounts?
-If this filter is not included your report includes both active and inactive.
+If this filter is not applied, your report includes both active and inactive accounts.